Renunciation

 A Noble disciple understands that there is no experiencer who is experiencing; he has realized that the experiencer is being created in the experience by the Five Aggregates.

-He understands that progress involves continually identifying wrong views, views that involve a sense of self, greed, aversion, or unknowing, and abandons them.
+One understands that the path forward involves recognizing increasingly subtle forms of stress and suffering inherent in these mind-created states by continually identifying wrong views, views that involve a sense of self, greed, aversion, or delusion, and abandons them.

 That the abandonment of wrong views and defilements is achieved through various practices, such as seeing clearly, restraining, skillfully using, avoiding, enduring, removing, and developing wholesome qualities.